matloff/FarewellAddress/Address.md

 As always, I have a few thoughts...

+Note first that my comments are meant to be general, not restricted to my own department or university.
+Of course, my local environment is the one with which I am the most familiar, but I believe I have had enough exposure to other departments/universities to be able to have reasonably informed views.

 ## On Teaching

 I've always been excited about teaching, and investigating how students